JanWilliamHaug/FirstGamePyGame/README.md

 ## Goal

-Evade the enemy cars, buy moving your car from left to right.
+Evade the enemy cars, by moving your car from left to right.
 Survive as long as possible, while the game gets progressively harder as time goes by.

 ## Controls